 What is a payment gateway?

 A payment gateway is a service that allows you to accept credit card payments and electronic checks on your website.
-Payment gateways encrypt sensitive information (e.g., account holder information, credit card information, etc.) to ensure that information passes securely between all the parties involved in the transactions.
+Payment gateways encrypt sensitive information (like account holder details and credit card information) to ensure that data passes securely between all parties involved in transactions.

 Examples of commonly used payment gateways include:

-PayPal: A well-established payment processor offering a variety of services, from credit card payments to person-to-person transactions.
+PayPal: A well-established payment processor offering various services, from credit card payments to person-to-person transactions

 Types of payment gateways